carlferr/HOME-BIO/README.md

 ### 3.3 - Run the pipeline

 HOME-BIO uses fastq (or fastq.gz) files as input.
 Remember to put all your data in one unique folder (e.g. "Fastq_folder", "Data", "Input").
-It is possible, now, to run HOME-BIO just typing in the console:
+It is possible, now, to run HOME-BIO just typing in the console (for Linux\Debian\Centos\RHEL\Fedora):

 ```
 python2.7 HOME_Bio.py -c config_file.txt